cktai/responsive_website/README.md

-# Responsive Card design with HTML & CSS
+# Responsive Website with Bootstrap CSS

 A landing page website based on bootstrap 4.